 Step 6: Usability Research and Refinement

-Before release, I showed the earliest functioning prototypes to targeted users to perform proper usability testing.
+Before release, the earliest functioning prototypes were shown to targeted users to perform proper usability testing.
 This process informed short-term iterations and longer-term roadmap planning.

 Step 7: Release, Measure, Analyze, Iterate

 Our first releases were a series of limited, private tests designed around a strict learning agenda.
 Quantitative and qualitative data was methodically gathered and analyzed to inform further iterations.